epilog-tool/epilog/README.md

 Ackowledgements
 --------------
-A. Fauré & C. Hernandez for insightful comments
+A. Fauré & C. Hernandez for insightful feedback and comments